joshuagryphon/plastid/docs/source/installation.rst

    # get the source
    $ git clone git://github.com/joshuagryphon/plastid.git

-   # Do to a quirk in Python setup scripts, numpy,
+   # Do to a quirk in Python setup scripts (fixed in new versions of pip),
-   # and pysam must must be installed first:
+   # numpy, cython, and pysam must must be installed first:
    $ pip install --user --upgrade numpy pysam

-   # Install in develop mode
-   # Use `--recythonize` flag to link code against your
+   # Install in develop mode.
+Use `--recythonize` flag to regenerate
-   # versions of numpy and pysam, if they are different
-   # from ours
+   # C files if necessary (e.g. after upgrading pysam)
    $ cd plastid
-   $ python setup.py develop --user --recythonize
+   $ pip install --install-option='--recythonize' --user -e .

 Non-Python Dependencies